vg80/Earthquakes_Recent/README.md

 To complete this, data was collected from https://earthquake.usgs.gov/data/, from JSON files which keeps on modifying data after every 15 minutes.

-The maps show the locations nearest to the epicenters and the number of earthquakes of magnitude >4.5 in past 30 days.
+The maps in the HTML show the locations nearest to the epicenters and the number of earthquakes of magnitude >4.5 in past 30 days.